aarav22/portfolio-website/_projects/pqc.md

 ### Background
 The rapid advancement of quantum computing has exposed vulnerabilities in traditional cryptography, particularly in public-key cryptography.
 Experts predict that within the next decade, our existing public-key encryption methods may become compromised.
 To address this impending threat, the field of Post-Quantum Cryptography (PQC) has emerged, focusing on cryptographic techniques that remain secure even in the face of quantum computers.

 The National Institute of Standards and Technology (NIST) has taken a pivotal role in this effort by conducting a competition to standardize PQC algorithms.
-In this competition, Crystals-Kyber has been identified as the Key Encapsulation Mechanism (KEM) and public-key encryption scheme, while Crystals-Dilithium, Falcon, and Sphincs^+ have been designated as signature schemes for standardization.
+In this competition, Crystals-Kyber has been identified as the Key Encapsulation Mechanism (KEM) and public-key encryption scheme, while Crystals-Dilithium, Falcon, and Sphincs$^+$ have been designated as signature schemes for standardization.

-While our classical public-key encryption methods remain unbroken at present, it is imperative to initiate the transition to PQC, primarily due to the potential vulnerability of ciphertext storage to attacks.
+While our classical public-key encryption methods remain unbroken at present, it is imperative to initiate the transition to PQC, primarily due to the potential *store now, decrypt later* attacks.
 This proactive approach ensures the long-term security of sensitive information in an era where the capabilities of quantum computers are continually evolving.

 ### Project 1: Post-Quantum Key Management Software

-**Requirement:** The objective of this project is to create a robust key management software capable of securely storing and managing post-quantum keys.
+**Aim:** The objective of this project is to create a key management software capable of securely storing and managing post-quantum keys.
 Several key design requirements are essential for this software:

-1. **Key Generation and Sharing:** The software should enable an administrator to generate key material securely.
-Subsequently, this key material should be shareable with clients, either through physical means or digital channels, employing Post-Quantum Cryptography (PQC) primitives.
-This ensures that keys are generated and distributed using quantum-resistant methods.
+1. **Key Generation and Sharing:** The software should enable an administrator (KDC) to generate key material securely.
+Subsequently, this key material should be shareable with clients, either through physical means (HSM) or digital channels (TLS), employing Post-Quantum Cryptography (PQC) primitives.

-2. **Authentication and Revocation:** It is crucial that the software allows clients to authenticate communications from the administrator.
-Additionally, clients should have the capability to revoke any received key material if needed, ensuring that the security of the keys can be maintained over time.
+2. **Authentication and Revocation:** It is important that the software allows clients to authenticate communications from the KDC.
+Additionally, clients should have the capability to revoke any received key material from further use, if needed.

-3. **Platform Independence:** To maximize usability and flexibility, the software should be designed to be independent of external dependencies.
-It should have the versatility to run seamlessly on various platforms, enhancing its adaptability for diverse user environments.
+3. **Platform Independence:** To ensure auditability, the software should be independent of external dependencies.
+Furthermore, it should have the ability to run seamlessly on various platforms, enhancing its adaptability.

-**Solution:** To address these requirements, we have developed a key management software solution in Python.
-One notable feature of our solution is its minimal reliance on external dependencies.
-We have integrated the source code from Crystals for Kyber and Dilithium into our software for key generation and encryption purposes, minimizing external dependencies and enhancing the software's self-contained nature.

-Our software not only meets the stipulated requirements but also ensures the long-term security and management of post-quantum keys.
+**Implementation:** To meet these requirements, we've designed a Python-based key management software solution.
+A key aspect of the software (no pun intended) is the use of post-quantum X.509 certificates for authentication, and data transportation via extensions.
+These certificates are custom-built yet maintain verifiability through OQS's [OpenSSL](https://github.com/open-quantum-safe/openssl) fork.

 ### Project 2: dilithium-signed workshop certificates

-**Requirement:** The objective of this project is to create a digital participation certificate that is signed using the Dilithium signature scheme.
-The certificate should be verifiable using the public key of the signer.
+**Aim:** This project aims to generate digital participation certificates that are authenticated using the Dilithium signature scheme.
+These certificates should be easily verifiable through the signer's public key.

-**Solution:** The [website](https://pqcworkshop-cs-ashoka.streamlit.app/) hosts the user-interface for verifying the signed certificates.
+**Implementation:** These certificates were created and distributed to all participants during the [PQC Workshop](https://pqcworkshop-cs-ashoka.streamlit.app/) at Ashoka University.